e-kotov/rJavaEnv/README.md

 - Possibly add support for specifying Java version beyond the major version

-- Possibly allow downloading several Java distributions at once, e.g. different major versions of the same ‘flavour’ or different ‘flavours’ of the same major version
+- Possibly allow downloading several Java distributions in one function call, e.g. different major versions of the same ‘flavour’ or different ‘flavours’ of the same major version

+- Possibly add automation to get the Java that is required by specific Java-dependent R packages

 I am open to suggestions and contributions, welcome to
 <a href="https://github.com/e-kotov/rJavaEnv/issues"